LarkinPetrelles/LarkinPetrelles/README.md

 ## **Objective**

-My journey has led me to develop a passion for cybersecurity, and I am now eager to transition into this field fully from the finance field, specifically aiming to join a Security Operations Center (SOC) as a SOC Analyst, become a CyberSecurity Analyst who focuses on monitoring/engineering or become a Windows Systems Administrator.
+My journey has led me to develop a passion for cybersecurity.I am eager to transition into this field fully from the finance field, specifically aiming to join a Security Operations Center (SOC) as a SOC Analyst with hopes to become a CyberSecurity Analyst who focuses on engineering down the line.

 ---